PhoenixStormJr/RVC-v2-easy-GUI-glitches-fixed/README.md

 # Noticed updates break the program

-I've noticed Google Drive keeps updating Python and other packages.
+I've noticed Google Colab keeps updating Python and other packages.
 This keeps breaking RVC and I keep having to install old packages.
 This is a problem with the installation cell, but the others are just fine.
 I'm working on fixes for this, but please note, because I am a college student, I can only work on my days off.
 Still though, comments and error reports are appreciated!